Examination of Research Degrees: Procedural Guidance

 3. Confirm exam committee

-Academic Registry (Timetabling, Exams and Graduation) ensures the nominated committee meets the criteria set out in the regulations and then formally invite the exam committee members to undertake their respective roles.
+The external examining team ensures the nominated committee meets the criteria set out in the Code of Practice and Postgraduate Research Regulations and then formally invites the examining committee members to undertake their respective roles.

 4. Candidate submits

-The internal examiner is responsible for organising the viva, coordinating the date, time and venue.
+The independent chair is responsible for organising the viva, coordinating the date, time and venue.

 6. Examiners submit pre-viva reports

-The internal and external examiners are required to submit their pre-viva report forms by email at least two days prior to the viva date to the independent chair.
+The internal and external examiners are required to submit their pre-viva report forms by email to the independent chair at least two days prior to the viva date.

 7. Independent chair manages viva proceedings